-Refractive index as a function of wavelength
+Refractive index of water

 Most people would assume that the refractive index of water is known to a high degree of accuracy.
 However, as shown in Fig. 1, the published literature reveals significant differences in the values of refractive index of water for a given wavelength.